A modern Modbus toolkit.

 No admin install

-Single binary.
-Drop on a thumb drive.
-Run on the locked-down plant laptop your IT team set up in 2017.
+Portable zip - unzip and run, no admin rights.
+Runs on the locked-down plant laptop your IT team set up in 2017.
+(Signed installer also available.)

 No telemetry

 No analytics, no crash reporters phoning home, no ‘help us improve’ dialogs.
-Opt-in error reports only.
+Logs stay on your machine.

 No cloud lock-in

 Config files are open formats.
-Captures export to CSV/JSON.
+Captures export to .pcapng for Wireshark.
 Leave anytime.

 No AI features (yet)